Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 We accept 711 or other Relay Service

-- · To report errors or to ask questions about electronic transfers;
+- Â· To report errors or to ask questions about electronic transfers;
-- · To obtain current interest rates and Annual Percentage Yields;
+- Â· To obtain current interest rates and Annual Percentage Yields;
-- · For balance inquiries or other kinds of account information;
+- Â· For balance inquiries or other kinds of account information;
-- · To transfer funds between your accounts;
+- Â· To transfer funds between your accounts;
-- · To report a stolen, missing or damaged Citibank® Banking Card;
+- Â· To report a stolen, missing or damaged CitibankÂ® Banking Card;
-- · To order checks;
+- Â· To order checks;
-- · To request a stop payment on a check
+- Â· To request a stop payment on a check

 ## Other Customer Service Telephone Numbers *

-Citibank® Online:
+CitibankÂ® Online:

 1-800-374-9700